Create a professional CV now!

 Good skills for a CV: skills section example

-How to include skills in your CV summary
+How to add skills to your CV summary

 Accomplished IT project manager with 5+ years of experience in managing teams of up to 10 software and games developers.
 Highly skilled in Agile methodology and budget control to ensure projects are completed in a timely and cost-effective manner.
 Seeking to develop an even deeper understanding of the game development process and help Bluepaper Inc. scale new heights of success as one of the UK’s premier software development companies.